openebs/openebs/ROADMAP.md

 - Allow Mayastor Pools to incorporate more than one capacity contributing disk device
 - Failed replicas should be garbage collected (return capacity to Mayastor Pool)
 - Allow a new replica to be created within the same Mayastor Pool as the failed replica it replaces
+- Auto-scaling up and down of cStor pools as the new nodes are added and removed
+- Auto-upgrade of cStor Pools and Volumes when user upgrades control plane
+- Dashboard/UI for monitoring and managing cStor pools and volumes
+- Asynchronous or DR replica for cStor and Mayastor volumes

 ## Future

 As the name suggests this bucket contains items that are planned for future.
 Some times the items are related to adapting to the changes coming in the Kubernetes or other related projects.
 Some of the items currently planned include:
-* Support for working with multiple network interfaces
+- Support for working with multiple network interfaces
-* Automate the installation of pre-requisities on Kubernetes nodes like setting up iSCSI or huge page
+- Automate the installation of pre-requisities on Kubernetes nodes like setting up iSCSI or huge page
-* Integrate performance benchmarking of various engines into the release E2e test pipelines
+- Integrate performance benchmarking of various engines into the release E2e test pipelines
-* Native RWX support for OpenEBS Volumes
+- Native RWX support for OpenEBS Volumes
-* Native Object support for OpenEBS Volumes
+- Native Object support for OpenEBS Volumes

 For a full list of issues, check out the [future backlog](https://github.com/openebs/openebs/milestone/11).